The New Oxford High boys' volleyball team entered the season facing an enormous challenge.

 "We're going to go in (Friday) and do a lot of passing," she said.
 "We're going to be talking a lot and more passing.
-They do really well in practice.
-When we get to games, I think the nerves get a hold of

 One benefit of giving young players this early varsity experience is they should be better prepared in the future.